Chijex5/Chijex5/README.md

 - 👋 Hi, I am Chijioke
+- I Live in Lagos
-- 👀 I am a data analyst
+- 👀 I am a data analyst/Data engineer
+-

 <!---
 Chijex5/Chijex5 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.